optimacare/OasisAzureDeployment/README.md

 Checkout `az storage file upload-batch` for uploading directories.

-### Upload docker image
+### 4.1.2 - Step 2 - Upload docker image

 Build your image and upload it directly to ACR:

 ```
-# ACR Login - Use your ACR name (found in ./deploy.sh summary output)
+# Set your ACR - found in the summary from the base deploy or if you run ./deploy.sh summary
 ACR=acroasisenterprisedevops.azurecr.io

+# Login
 az acr login --name $ACR

+# Tag your images - the container registry path is all up to you to decided
+docker tag myimage:v1 ${ACR}/workers/myimage:v1"

+# And push
+docker push ${ACR}/workers/myimage:v1"
 ```

-TODO: Remove env from deploy.sh
+### 4.1.3 - Step 3 - Update Oasis models

+The last step is to add the model to `settings/helm/models-values.yaml` which keeps the list of all models we would like to have deployed to our environment.

+Modify the existing PiWind model or add a new one to the `workers:` section.
+When ready, commit and push your changes to your repository.

+Open your web browser and go to Azure DevOps and run your pipeline with **models** as **Deploy**.
+This will register your model with oasis.

-## Types of deployments
+## 4.2 - Types of deployments

 The pipeline supports a set of deployment types.
 Some of them like **resource-groups** and **base** probably only needs to be run once, but other should be run whenever a settings or model needs to be updated.